107208579/tracking/switches/README.md

 ## Disclaimer
-The below information explains a headless Raspberry Pi OS server installation and requires a fundamental understanding of Linux and the use of a command line.
+The below information explains a headless Raspberry Pi OS server installation on a Raspberry Pi Zero 1 and requires a fundamental understanding of Linux and the use of a command line.
 Information may be incomplete, incorrect, outdated, obsolete.
 Use at your own risk.
 <br />
 <br />